rmjdish/OWL/index.md

               <span class="inner-chevron">▾</span>
             </button>
             <div class="inner-body">
-              <p>The search bar in the site header uses a pre-built Lunr.js index to scan all page titles, headings, and body text across the whole site.
+              <p>The search bar at the top of every page uses a pre-built Lunr.js index to scan all page titles, headings, and body text across the whole site.
 It is the fastest way to jump directly to a known topic or locate cross-cutting documentation that may not appear in dataset-specific tools.</p>
+              <p class="inner-hint">💡 Use the <strong>search bar in the site header</strong> above to get started — no separate page needed.</p>
             </div>
           </div>